alexbrahastoll/oas-db/README.md

 The annotation files follow a clearly defined schema (soon to be added to this repository) and therefore are a convenient tool for researchers to programatically verify the performance of their tools when run against OAS DB.

-Since OAS DB (in its current incarnation) is just a proof of concept, it currently has only a few OpenAPI samples.
+OAS DB is a work in progress and although it currently has only a few OpenAPI samples, new one are being added every week or so.

+If you are interested in the project, we recommend you also read [the paper we presented at SATToSE 2020](http://sattose.org/).

+## Repository structure

+OAS DB is composed of the following directories and files:

+### samples

+This directory contains all OpenAPI samples.

+### annotations

+This directory contains all annotation files.
+Each annotation file describes all the antipatterns present in the corresponding OpenAPI sample.

+Example: `annotations/orders.json` lists all the antipatterns to be found in `samples/orders.json`

+### meta

+This directory contains files that supplement and enhance OAS DB itself.

 ## List of available samples